jtsiomb/dos_demo_framework/README.md

 build with Watcom.

 DJGPP or Watcom environment must be set up prior to building with either.
-Assembly source files are build with nasm, so make sure you have nasm in your PATH before starting.
+Assembly source files are assembled with nasm, so make sure you have nasm in your PATH before starting.